kadena-io/pact/docs/pact-properties.md

 ```

 For the common pattern of row-level keyset enforcement, wherein a table might
-contain a row for each user, and each user row contains a keyset that is
+contain a row for each user, and each user's row contains a keyset that is
 authorized when the row is modified, we can ensure this pattern has been
-encoded correctly by using the `row-enforced` property.
+implemented correctly by using the `row-enforced` property.

-In the following property, the code must extract the keyset stored in the `ks`
+For the following property to pass, the code must extract the keyset stored in
-column in the `accounts` table for the row keyed by the variable `name`, and
+the `ks` column in the `accounts` table for the row keyed by the variable
-enforce it using `enforce-keyset`:
+`name`, and enforce it using `enforce-keyset`:

 ```lisp
 (row-enforced 'accounts 'ks name)